HadesX004/Evil_VBandPS/README.md

 # Evil_VBandPS

-Using VB and Powershell to get client-side code execution
+Using VB and Powershell to get client-side code execution, of course to offensive security context !